Shopping for mandolins but not quite sure where to start?

 - Elixir NANOWEB light – (Amazon/Thomann)

-- D’Addario Coated Phosphor Bronze medium – (Amazon/B&H)
+- D’Addario Coated Phosphor Bronze medium – (Amazon/Thomann)

 - Dunlop Phosphor Bronze light – (Amazon)

-Just like with guitars, there are electric, as well as acoustic-electric mandolins…
+Just like with guitars, there are both electric, and acoustic-electric mandolins as well.

 - Kentucky 4 string – (Amazon)